labanskoller/hackeriet_blog/_posts/2020-01-26-Ripasso-release-0-4-0.md

 in the repository, this was fine for small repositories, but for large ones it didn't work at all.
 The startup cost was on the order of O(n<sup>2</sup>) where n was the number of passwords.

-This have been replaced by walking through the history once and populating the meta data for each file as we see them in the history.
+This have been replaced by walking through the history once and populating the metadata for each file as we see them in the history.

 #### Support for environmental variable `PASSWORD_STORE_SIGNING_KEY`